Lukangkang123/H2SGNN/README.md

 - ogb 1.3.6

 ## Dataset
-You can download the dataset from Dropbox and place it in the `data/` directory of the project:
+You can download the dataset from Dropbox, unzip it, and place it in the `data/` directory of the project.
+You may
 - [Click here to download data.zip](https://www.dropbox.com/scl/fi/qiitjf0mwsx82bes4v39r/data.zip?rlkey=wn3hwvvoz2jhwmos66um3j02r&st=xrohlo0k&dl=0)

+Note: Accessing Dropbox from within China may require a VPN.

 ## Run
 You can run the following commands directly in this folder.